dmkirshon/rock-paper-scissors/README.md

 Project: Rock, Paper and Scissors Game

-BLUF: This project uses javascript to create a user/computer rock, paper, and scissors game
+Summary: This project uses javascript to create a user/computer rock, paper, and scissors game.
+HTML/CSS is used with javascript DOM manipulation to provide a friendly UI.

 Skills:
 1) Javascript